shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-01-15-jquery-file-upload.markdown

 excerpt: ""
 ---

-Sometimes you need to provide a functionality to user to upload the file on server.There are many plugin on web to do this but i found [jquery-file-upload][jfu] nice and easy to use.This provides a lot of functionality but  here i am describing the basic functionality  which we all need generally.
+Sometimes you need to provide a functionality to user to upload the file on server.
+There are many plugin on web to do this but i found [jquery-file-upload][jfu] nice and easy to use.
+This provides a lot of functionality but  here i am describing the basic functionality  which we all need generally.

 Apart from jquery standard js file you need three more files which are: